CrasedCrashout/brew/README.md

 # brew | Elixir Studios' Legacy Nintendo Emulator

-Why brew?

-brew offers HUNDREDS of Legacy Nintendo games, from the NES all the way to n64!

-Easy loading and local hosting provides ease-of-use and privacy

 We hope you enjoy over 100+ games!
 Found a bug?
 Feature request?
 Game Request?
 Submit a ticket via the Support page!

-We do not collect play data or personal info, everything runs locally in your browser!

 How to access brew:
 1. Go to the https://github.com/CrasedCrashout/brew/releases